-- 1. Update RVT's management information system for non-financial data, which includes ridership data, vehicle hours, vehicle miles, fuel usage, driver hours, and other operational information.
-(Ongoing) - Evaluate RVT's financial stability utilizing the data collected and the anticipated levels of federal, state, and local funding levels for the next four years.
-This assessment will include transit costs (capital, operating, maintenance, modernization) to use in making service decisions as indicated in RVT's Financial Plan.
+- 1. Develop a long-term financial strategy to reduce operating expenses and improve financial sustainability.
+Evaluate RVT's current financial stability utilizing system wide data collected and the anticipated levels of federal, state, and local funding for the next four years.
+This assessment will include transit costs (capital, operating, and maintenance, modernization) to use in making service decisions.
+(12/31/2022 & 12/31/2023) - 2.
+RVT will review our fare adjustment policy and evaluate current farebox recovery levels to identify an optimal price point for passenger fares and discounted fare media.
 (Ongoing) - 3.
-RVT will continue to take a cautiously optimistic approach to make every effort to hold the line on cost increases while developing contingency plans to reduce service levels selectively and institute incremental fare increases if such actions become necessary.
+RVT will pursue new federal funding sources through MAP-21 opportunities and other discretionary transportation grant opportunities, as well as, state, local and other alternative funding sources for the funding of fixed route public transportation service.
 (Ongoing) - 4.
-RVT will pursue new federal funding sources through MAP-21 opportunities and other discretionary transportation grant opportunities, as well as, state and local funding sources for the funding of fixed route public transportation service.
-RVT will evaluate the Pennsylvania Infrastructure Bank (PIB) as a tool for financing major capital transportation projects such as future purchases of CNG replacement transit vehicles.
-(Ongoing) - 5.
-Promote public/private partnerships (P3s) and incentive/innovative financing opportunities in support of the economic development.
-(Ongoing) - 6.
-To reduce costs and increase employee efficiency, RVT will increase the utilization web-conferencing, webinars, and other electronic outreach methods in meeting public participation, as well as, employee training.
+To reduce costs and increase employee efficiency, RVT will increase the utilization of webconferencing, webinars, and other electronic outreach methods in meeting public participation, as well as, employee training.
 (Ongoing)